ahmedmkamal313/alx-higher_level_programming/0x00-python-hello_world/README.md

 - **0-run:**
   - a Shell script that runs a Python script.
-  - The Python file name will be saved in the environment variable $PYFILE.
+  - The Python file name will be saved in the environment variable `$PYFILE`.

 - **1-run_inline:**
   - a Shell script that runs Python code.
-  - The Python code will be saved in the environment variable $PYCODE.
+  - The Python code will be saved in the environment variable `$PYCODE`.

 - **2-print.py:**
-  - Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+  - Write a Python script that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line.
     - Use the function print.

 - **3-print_number.py:**
-  - Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
+  - Complete this source code in order to print the integer stored in the variable `number`, followed by `Battery street`, followed by a new line.
     ```
       #!/usr/bin/python3
       number = 98
       #YOUR CODE GOES HERE.
 PLEASE REMOVE THIS LINE
       ```
   - The output of the script should be:
-    - the number, followed by Battery street,
+    - the number, followed by `Battery street`,
     - followed by a new line.
   - not allowed to cast the variable number into a string.
   - code must be 3 lines long.
   - use f-strings tips.

 - **4-print_float.py:**
-  - Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.
+  - Complete the source code in order to print the float stored in the variable `number` with a precision of 2 digits.
     ```
      #!/usr/bin/python3
      number = 3.14159
      #YOUR CODE GOES HERE.
 PLEASE REMOVE THIS LINE.
      ```
   - The output of the program should be:
-    - Float:, followed by the float with only 2 digits
+    - `Float:`, followed by the float with only 2 digits
     - followed by a new line.
   - not allowed to cast number to string.
   - use f-strings.

 - **5-print_string.py:**
-  - Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
+  - Complete this source code in order to print 3 times a string stored in the variable `str`, followed by its first 9 characters.
     ```
      #!/usr/bin/python3
      str = "Holberton School"
      #YOUR CODE GOES HERE.
 PLEASE REMOVE THIS LINE
      ```
   - The output of the program should be:
-    - 3 times the value of str.
+    - 3 times the value of `str`.
     - followed by a new line.
-    - followed by the 9 first characters of str.
+    - followed by the 9 first characters of `str`.
     - followed by a new line.
   - not allowed to use any loops or conditional statement.
   - program should be maximum 5 lines long.

 - **6-concat.py:**
-  - print Welcome to Holberton School!
+  - print `Welcome to Holberton School!`
     - not allowed to use any loops or conditional statements.
-    - have to use the variables str1 and str2 in your new line of code.
+    - have to use the variables `str1` and `str2` in your new line of code.
     - program should be exactly 5 lines long.

 - **7-edges.py:**